eclipse-archived/ceylon/cmr/README.md

 Building
 --------

-The default local module repository is created under:

-    ~/.ceylon/repo

-To publish the Ceylon Module Resolver (this is required before building the compiler and typechecker), type:
+For setting up the development environment and compiling and building the distribution take a look at [ceylon-dist](https://github.com/ceylon/ceylon-spec/README.md).

+If after having built the distribution you want to build and test the module resolver return to `ceylon-module-resolver` and run

-    ant publish
+    ant clean publish

-Other commands:

-* `ant clean`        - clean the build (might be needed before `publish`)
-* `ant test`         - run the tests
+To run the tests type

-* `ant clean.repo`   - clean local repository
-* `ant publish`      - publish module `ceylon.language`
-                       to the local repository
+    ant test

 Alternatively you can build this project using Maven:

     mvn install